dannywillems/ocaml-gadt-playground/README.md

 ## Motivation

-Over the years, I've seen a few pattern of GADT usecases.
+Over the years, I've seen a few patterns of GADT usecases.
 For instance, a stack based and typed language like [Michelson](https://tezos.gitlab.io/active/michelson.html).
 In particular, the GADT offers the safety, at compile-time, that an instruction with two operands